 Honors Program for Transfer Students

 The Honors Program at Saint Xavier University offers an enriched academic experience to talented and highly motivated transfer students who attend the university full time.
-Transfer students in the Honors Diploma Track of the SXU Undergraduate Honors Program will enjoy the benefits of close work with faculty on student designed projects and personalized registration to guarantee integration of Honors course work with the requirements of their major.
+Transfer students of the SXU Undergraduate Honors Program will enjoy the benefits of close work with faculty on student designed projects and personalized registration to guarantee integration of Honors course work with the requirements of their major.
 They will profit from an academic environment that enhances personal development and growth and will be awarded an Honors Diploma upon graduation, and their undergraduate transcripts will note their successful completion of Honors course work.

 The program prepares students for the challenges of leadership in their chosen fields and provides: